sillsdev/TheCombine/docs/user_guide/docs/project.md

 minority, autochthonous, heritage, or endangered language or dialect.

 The _analysis language_ is the primary language into which the vernacular language is being translated.
 This is usually a regional, national, official, or majority language of the location where the vernacular is used.
-Alternate vernacular languages can be added after project creation (see [below](#project-languages)).
+Alternate analysis languages can be added after project creation (see [below](#project-languages)).

 ## Manage a Project